kiboschool/programming2-w7-store-order-processor/README.md

 * including cases where there is a complete outfit for a brand
 * checking that invalid input will cause the output to be 'Invalid input'

-(This project is autograded, and so you will see the GitHub actions turn green when your project is complete.
+(This project is autograded, and so you will see the GitHub actions status turn green when your project is complete.
 We are using a script that goes through the test cases you have written and looks for completeness).